 There is much importance of emotional intelligence in the workplace.
 Emotional Intelligence (EI) or Emotional Quotient (EQ) brings a lot of benefits for the organization as well as for the employees.
 The benefits of emotional intelligence in the workplace can be summarized as below:

-- Practicing emotional intelligence/EQ in the workplace ensures employee motivation which can ensure more productivity of the employees.
+- Practicing emotional intelligence/EQ in the workplace ensures employee motivation, ensuring more productivity of the employees.

 - Practicing emotional intelligence/EQ in the workplace effectively leads employees to a common vision.